browserengineering/book/book/http.md

 me keep it very simple.

 In HTML, there are *tags* and *text*.
-Each tag starts with a `<` and some content is, while text is the actual content.[^content-tag] Most tags come in pairs of a start and an end tag; for example, the title of the page is enclosed in a pair of tags: `<title>` and `</title>`.
+Each tag starts with a `<` and ends with a `>`; generally speaking, tags tell you what kind of thing some content is, while text is the actual content.[^content-tag] Most tags come in pairs of a start and an end tag; for example, the title of the page is enclosed in a pair of tags: `<title>` and `</title>`.
 Each tag, inside